user432/curl/README.md

 CU_LOSS - average loss of the CURL encoder
 ```

 All data related to the run is stored in the specified `working_dir`.
 To enable model or video saving, use the `--save_model` or `--save_video` flags.
 For all available flags, inspect `train.py`.
-To visualize progress with tensorboard run:
+To visualize progress with tensorboard run in the log repo:

 ```
-tensorboard --logdir log --port 6006
+tensorboard --logdir .
 ```

 and go to `localhost:6006` in your browser.
 If you're running headlessly, try port forwarding with ssh.